MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

    The **Start recording** ![start recording](media/page-scripting-start-button.png) button in the control bar turns red to indicate that you're recording.

-1. Go back to the page and run through the task that you want to recordd.
+1. Go back to the page and run through the task that you want to record.

    As you interact with the application, your interactions actions and the resulting actions done by the application itself are added in sequence as steps in the **Page Scripting** pane.